trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     branch name has to be the same in all git repos (todo: remove this requirement).
-If it is not, then this option can't be used and instead the wrapper script should do the pulls up front manually before calling the checkin-test.py script.
+If it is not, then this option can't be used and instead the wrapper script should do the pulls up front manually before calling the ``checkin-test.py`` script.
 The disadvantage of doing the pulls manually is that if they fail for some reason, they will not be seen by the ``checkin-test.py`` script and no notification email would go out.
-    However, integrating 'master' branches in different git repos is a very common use case when good Lean/Agile CI practices are used by all of the projects.
+    However, integrating ``master`` branches in different git repos is a very common use case when good Lean/Agile CI practices are used by all of the projects.